Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

    explicit build
      A build strategy where module dependencies are explicitly specified rather than discovered.

+   fixed build
+     A build strategy where all module dependencies are computed and inserted directly into the build graph.

    header unit
      A header file which is used via an ``import`` statement rather than an